all-maps-lie/all-maps-lie-2020/assignments/final-project.md

 2. **Educate your peers**
    - **Quality**: Did you make enough effort to synthesize and summarize your work such that others can engage with your focal point?
    - **Understanding**: Were you able to successfully synthesize and summarize your findings?
    - **Application**: Were you able to create, collect, and make sense of materials - in the form of your projects and primary and secondary research - in coherent and appropriate manner?
+How well were you able to employ the [Implosion Methodology](https://journal.culanth.org/index.php/ca/article/view/ca29.2.09/301) to understand your subject.
 3. **Surprise and delight**
    - **Quality**: Did you make an effort to prepare your materials in a manner that expresses care for how your peers and audience will experience your research?
    - **Understanding**: Did you engage with your focal point enough to arrive at potentially new perspectives?